finn-ellis/lobo-line/README.md

 # SCORING

 ## PURPOSE, AUDIENCE, FUNCTIONS, PATHWAY TO SATISFACTION
+### Purpose
+Provide new students with an easy, accessible tool to answer questions or grab information - a lot like a personal guide to adjusting to college life.

+### Audience
+LoboLine in its current form primarily benefits new students and people unfamiliar with the University of New Mexico.
+While it has a large database to draw from, information is still limited and to knowledgeable researchers, a thorough search may produce more relevant results.
+Artificial intelligence is largely meant to aid people, improve accessibility, and speed up existing tasks.
+LoboLine aims to do this.

+### Functions
+LoboLine's main function is to increase accessibility of information.
+People interact with information in various ways, and LoboLine collects this information and centralizes it so it can be interacted with via natural language.
+It aims to reduce time spent sorting through information and give easy questions easy answers.

+### Pathway to Satisfaction
+LoboLine's ease of access is demonstrated by the simple text box and reply box design.
+This could be further simplified with a text message API.
+The LLM model is prompted to return concise results based on data and

 ## PROPOSED TECHNICAL ASPECTS
 ### APIs
 - OpenAI Text Embedding Ada 002 & GPT 4o mini
 - LangChain Prompt Hub
+- Google Cloud for hosting demo

 ### Libraries
 - React, *ReactDOM, styled-components, typewriter-effect*